Flow invariants in the classification of Leavitt path algebras: Some general isomorphism and Morita equivalence results for Leavitt path algebras

 \section{Some general isomorphism and Morita equivalence results for Leavitt path algebras}

 In Section \ref{Morita Equiv} we presented four results regarding Morita equivalences between Leavitt path algebras.
 These four specific results were precisely those which we needed to achieve the first main result of this article, Theorem \ref{Franksinvariantsufficient}.
 In the final section of this article, we present a number of similarly-flavored results which we believe are of interest in their own right.
 Along the way we will give generalizations of Propositions \ref{sourceelimnationprop}, \ref{expansionprop}, and \ref{insplittingprop} to wider classes of graphs.
-In addition, we will also show that the hypotheses presented in \cite{AbAnhLouP} on one of the isomorphism theorems can be significantly weakened.

-Information about various topics presented in this section (e.g. the $\Z$-grading on $L(E)$, the natural action as automorphisms of $K^*$ on $L_K(E)$) can be found in \cite{AbAnhLouP}.
+Information about various topics presented in this section pertaining to Leavitt path algebras (e.g. the $\Z$-grading on $L(E)$, and the natural action as automorphisms of $K^*$ on $L_K(E)$) can be found in \cite{AbAnhLouP}.
+Information about Morita equivalence for not-necessarily-unital rings can be found in \cite{GS}.

 Here is the indicated generalization of Proposition \ref{sourceelimnationprop}.

 \begin{prop} Let $E$ be a row-finite graph with no sinks, let $v\in E^0$ be a source, and let $E_{\backslash v}$ be the source elimination graph.
 Then $L(E)$ and $L(E_{\backslash v})$ are Morita equivalent. \end{prop} \begin{proof} By definition of $F=E_{\backslash v}$, it is clear that $F$ is a (complete) subgraph of $E$.
 Thus, the $K$-algebra map defined by the rule